 To enable ARM, navigate to MENU > Settings > Account Details-> Risk Model and toggle it on:

 After toggling ARM on, you can select a default Market Assumption by clicking the SET DEFAULT MARKET ASSUMPTIONS dropdown:

 After choosing a new default, you will need to specify whether it should be applied to ALL of your portfolios (including all existing client portfolios and model portfolios), or only to new portfolios that you create:

 To disable ARM, navigate to MENU > Settings > Account Details > Risk Model and use the toggle switch to turn it off.

 Note: Upon disabling ARM, all existing portfolios will be set to the Average Return risk model.
 Also, any new portfolios you create will use the Average Return model by default.

-PRO TIP: For a deeper dive into the calculations behind each investment's Risk / Return Scenario, check out our Riskalyze Academy lesson, Diving Deeper: Understanding the Worst Case / Best Case Figures.
-For more information (including a quick video if that's your style!) on the probability range, check out our lesson on Analyzing a Current Portfolio Probability Range.
+PRO TIP: For a deeper dive into the calculations behind each investment's Risk / Return Scenario, check out our Nitrogen Academy lesson, Diving Deeper: Understanding the Worst Case / Best Case Figures.
+For more information (including a quick video if that's your style!) on the Historical range, check out our lesson on Analyzing a Current Portfolio Historical Range.